chinapedia/wikipedia.abstract.en/Page/Jackson,_Mississippi.md

 Interstate highways

-20 px INTERSTATE 20
+INTERSTATE 20
 Runs east-west from near El Paso, Texas to Florence, South Carolina.
 Jackson is roughly halfway between Dallas and Atlanta.
 The highway is six lanes from Interstate 220 to MS 468 in Pearl.

-20 px INTERSTATE 55
+INTERSTATE 55
 Runs north-south from Chicago through Jackson towards Brookhaven, McComb, and the Louisiana state line to New Orleans.
 Jackson is roughly halfway between New Orleans and Memphis, Tennessee.
 The highway maintains eight to ten lanes in the northern part of the city, six lanes in the center, and four lanes south of I-20.

-25 px INTERSTATE 220
+INTERSTATE 220
 Connects Interstates 55 and 20 on the north and west sides of the city and is four lanes throughout its route.

 U.S. highways

-20 px U.S. HIGHWAY 49
+U.S. HIGHWAY 49
 Runs north-south from the Arkansas state line at Lula via Clarksdale and Yazoo City, towards Hattiesburg and Gulfport.
 It bypasses the city via I-20 and I-220

-20 px U.S. HIGHWAY 51
+U.S. HIGHWAY 51
 Known in Jackson as State Street, it roughly parallels Interstate 55 from the I-20/I-55 western split to downtown.
 It multiplexes with I-55 from Pearl/Pascagoula St northward to County Line Road, where the two highways split.

-20 px U.S. HIGHWAY 80
+U.S. HIGHWAY 80
 Roughly parallels Interstate 20.

 State highways

-20 px MISSISSIPPI HIGHWAY 18
+MISSISSIPPI HIGHWAY 18
 Runs southwest towards Raymond and Port Gibson; southeast towards Bay Springs and Quitman.

-20 px MISSISSIPPI HIGHWAY 25
+MISSISSIPPI HIGHWAY 25
 Some parts of this road are known as Lakeland Drive such as Jackson & Flowood, which runs northeast towards Carthage and Starkville.

 Other roads